Junia (New Testament person): Identification with Joanna the wife of Chuza

-Orthodox traditional views
+Orthodox views

 Eastern Orthodox traditions hold that Junia and Andronicus of Pannonia traveled extensively and preached the Gospel to pagans, many of whom were converted to Christianity.
 Many of the pagan temples were closed, and in their place Christian churches were built.
 Junia and Andronicus are believed to have suffered martyrdom for Christ.

-The female identity of Junia was accepted without objection during the first twelve centuries of the church, according to the writings of the church fathers.
-Paul's "enthusiastic acclamation" of Junia prompted Chrysostom, prominent Church Father, to marvel at her apparent devotion such that "...she would be even counted worthy of the appellation of apostle."
+The female identity of Junia was accepted without objection during the first twelve centuries of the church, according to the writings of the Church Fathers.
+Paul's "enthusiastic acclamation" of Junia prompted John Chrysostom, a prominent Church Father, to marvel at her apparent devotion such that "...she would be even counted worthy of the appellation of apostle."